 Prompt action will increase the chances of a better outcome.
 Don’t try to treat a lick granuloma at home.

 Paw licking is a normal self-grooming behavior.
-When it becomes excessive, however, it can be a sign of pain, stress, or injury.
+However, it can be a sign of pain, stress, or injury when it becomes excessive.

 Excessive paw licking isn’t something that should be ignored.
 You may need to work with your vet to understand what’s causing your dog to lick so much, especially if there are no obvious signs of injury.